 - Take action after the fact, don't waste people's time

-At Friday, our weekly check-in can serve as a 'digital skip-level meeting', as you can see what's going on across the board, every single week.
+At Friday, our weekly check-in (or our start-stop-keep template) can serve as a 'digital skip-level meeting', as you can see what's going on across the board, every single week.
 Feel free to give it a try for free and let us know what you think!